 Don’t forget that psychological stress could influence recovery as well.
 One good meta-analysis showed that the speed of wound healing is slower when individuals are under high levels of psychological stress.
 This was the case across various different types of wound, with no differences between wound types (Walburn et al, 2009).
 Since muscle damage is arguably also a type of wound, it is possible that psychological stress reduces the rate of strength recovery by slowing down the speed at which muscle damage repair happens.

 Although soccer is a sport of agility and quickness first and foremost, accumulation of those moves requires pretty good specific endurance as well.
 Much more of CNS fatigue happens with endurance training (or with a load less than 40% of 1RM to failure).
-It’s happening with heavy lifting as well – but CNS is able to recover very quickly after that.
+It’s happening with heavy lifting as well – but CNS is able to recover very quickly after that (but don’t forget that it depends on intensity and duration as well – Chris also says that greater muscle damage will likely lead/cause to more prolonged CNS fatigue, which will affect training frequency… but this will probably just slightly affect experienced players, plus CNS recovers a bit faster anyway…).
 Although we can notice pretty high forces during agility moves predominantly, soccer is not a heavy lifting.
 So, it makes sense that CNS is under fatigue after exhausted game, that’s why autogenic training can be useful in order to recover a bit faster, so we can train hard again earlier.

 But let’s see what Christian says about strength-related CNS fatigue: “Not every workout need to (or should) be all-out.
 Every time you go to your limit (especially with low reps) ona big compound lift the stress on the nervous system is significant.
 Going heavy, to your limit, on big lifts will cause a HUGE nervous system excitation.
 When you finish your workout, your nervous system stays excited for a while.
 How long depends on the content of the workout (how heavy, how intense, the lifts used, volume, emotional arousal, etc.) as well as on your level of the inhibitory (calming) neurotransmitters (Gaba, serotonin).
 If your nervous system stays amped up for a long time after the workout you drastically increase the risk of either desensitization or dopamine depletion occurring.
 Those who have the brain chemistry to easily calm their nervous system down after an intense session will be able to lift very heavy daily without any problem.
 Those who have lower levels of Gaba and/or serotonin will have a harder time calming the brain down, meaning that if they lift heavy/all-out it will take a lot more out of them.
 When we talk about “burning the CNS” what we really refer to is either dopamine depletion or adrenergic receptor desensitization.
 Normally with the former you will have the desire to eat “crap/pleasure food” and in the later you will actually have a drop in appetite.
 Another issue is that when you keep your nervous system “excited”, what we call the “sympathetic system”, your body keeps pumping out cortisol.
 Of course cortisol can have a negative impact on recovery (by reducing glycogen storage and making it harder to be in a positive nitrogen balance), muscle growth (by increasing muscle breakdown, increasing myostatin levels and decreasing nutrients uptake by the muscles) and, if it is chronic it can make it harder to lose fat (by reducing the conversion of T4 into T3, decreasing metabolic rate).
 Not everybody can ramp uo to a 1, 2, 3 or 5RM every day… some can’t do it more than once a week.
 Some shouldn’t do it at all.
 Strength-skill work (submaximal lifting with a weight that still provides maximum fiber recruitment, like 5 x 3 @ 85%) can be a good approach to keep working on improving strength.
 Maybe you will only be able to have 1 “max effort’ session a week but 2-3 strength-skill workouts and 1 “minor/bodybuilding” sessions.
 But that would still provide better long term results than constantly playing with fire when it comes to nervous system readiness.” – Christian Thibaudeau